fabriziorocco/MusicGeneration/README.md

 python start.py
 ```

-then you can predict, or use the default model
+then you can predict, or use the default model, using

 ```
 python predict.py